matteobin/fondomerende/README.md

 The host of the database.
 You need to change the default value if you want to install the database on a different computer from the one with the web server.

 #### DB\_USER
 The user that can access Fondo Merende database to write and read.
-Usually it's better to avoid using root: instead create a dedicated user who only has access to the required database.
+Usually it's better to avoid using root: instead create a dedicated user who has access to the required database only.

 #### DB\_PASSWORD
 The password for the user that can access Fondo Merende database.
 As for penises a long one is definitely better.